Herihor

 Herihor was an Egyptian army officer, vizier, and eventually a ruler of Upper Egypt (Note: During late New Kingdom/early Third Intermediate Period, High Priest of Amun was de facto ruler of Southern Egypt, ruling alongside pharaoh who was in control of North.
 Naunton, Chris (2018).
-"Searching for the Lost Tombs of Egypt") as High Priest of Amun at Thebes (1080 BC to 1074 BC) during the reign of Pharaoh Ramesses XI.
+"Searching for the Lost Tombs of Egypt") as High Priest of Amun at Thebes (Note: